• Recipes

 Why We Love It

 I love making this soup after a holiday meal featuring a delicious ham.
 We save the ham bone and throw it in the soup with some veggies and split peas.
-Soon, we have a healthy, collagen-rich meal that satisfies the entire family.
+Soon, we will have a healthy, collagen-rich meal that everyone loves.

 Before we get into the details of our favorite healthy ingredients for split pea soup, let's take a moment to set some intentions!
 For more information on how to manifest with healthy intentions, check out our free guide.